marko-knoebl/slides/src/sections/react-advanced/13-context-en.md

 ## Context

-The interface of context can pass both data and event handler
+The interface of context can pass both data and event handlers

 ## Context - example